Zamboanga City: Shopping malls

-Zamboanga City has been the new investor's destination in the country when it comes to shopping malls.
-Multiple national malls has set their foot in the city such as KCC Malls, CityMalls by Double Dragon and SM Supermalls.
-Some companies like Vista Mall, Robinsons Mall and Ayala Malls has also shown interest in opening their branch in the city.
+Zamboanga City has become a new investor destination in the country for shopping malls.
+Several national malls have set up shop in the city, including KCC Malls, CityMalls by Double Dragon, and SM Supermalls.
+Some companies, such as Vista Mall, Robinsons Mall, and Ayala Malls, have also shown interest in opening branches in the city.

 On December 10, 2015, KCC Malls opened their fourth branch in Zamboanga as KCC Mall de Zamboanga and it is one of the largest malls in Mindanao in terms of Gross Floor Area.

-The country's largest shopping retailer, SM Supermalls bought Mindpro Citimall in 2016 and the mall shall be converted with an SM brand.
+The country's largest shopping retailer, SM Supermalls, bought Mindpro Citimall in 2016, and the mall shall be converted into an SM brand.
 The mall now known as "SM City Mindpro" was opened to the public on December 8, 2020.

 On February 23, 2023.
 SM Prime Holdings made a groundbreaking ceremony for the establishment of SM City Zamboanga which is the 2nd SM Mall in the City and Zamboanga Peninsula which is targeted to open by 2025.
 Once opened, it will become the 2nd largest mall in the region.